productdevbookcom/awesome-nuxt-plugins/README.md

 ## Contributing

-Do you want to contribute to this list ?
+Do you want to contribute to this code ?

+1. cd into the `v3` directory
+2. Create a new file with the name of the plugin you want to add
+3. Add the plugin code
+4. Add the plugin to the list in the `README.md` file
+5. Create a pull request

 You can contribute by sharing the plugins you use with the community.